 No one laughs at God when their airplane starts to uncontrollably shake.

-I felt it this particular day when I was in the kitchen doing the dishes and started crying in awe at this song, which I decided in a matter of moments was now my favorite song of all times.
-A string of sounds made me cry and in that, I see my God.
+I felt God this particular day when I was in the kitchen doing the dishes and started crying in awe of this song, which, I decided in a matter of seconds, was now my favorite song of all time.

-I find God in truth and in work and in authenticity and in vulnerability and in little and not so little synchronicities.
-I find God in pennies I find on the ground and in the way that immediately puts a smile on my face.
+I find God in truth and in work and in authenticity and vulnerability and in small and huge synchronicities.
+God is in pennies I find on the ground and in the way that occurrence immediately puts a smile on my face.

-God is in humanity’s neverending quest to do better, love better, work better, be better- and despite what you believe in or whatever/whoever your God is, as long as it’s helping you better yourself (and hopefully others), isn’t that what matters?!
+God is in humanity’s neverending quest to do better, love better, work better, be better.
+Despite what you believe in, whoever your God is, as long as it’s helping you better yourself (and hopefully others), isn’t that what matters?!

 “Life is fleeting.
 Ideas, inspiration, and love endure.”